Low-carbon windfarm

 1. Copper

 Copper is the best non-precious conductor of heat and electricity on the planet.
 It's found in everything from the electrical wiring in your house to renewable power sources like wind turbines.
 And because it can help things work more efficiently, copper will play an important part in a more sustainable future.
-It's used widely in smart technologies and the electrification of transportation: Electric vehicles use about four to six times more copper than traditional internal combustion engine cars.
+It's used widely in smart technologies and electric cars use about 4 to 6 times more copper than cars with traditional internal combustion engines.

 2. Lithium

-From electric vehicles to power grids, in a low-carbon future we'll need more and bigger batteries.
-That means we'll also need significant amounts of minerals like lithium, a key ingredient in battery technologies.
+From electric cars to power grids, in a low-carbon future we'll need more and bigger batteries.
+That means we'll also need huge amounts of minerals like lithium, which is a primary ingredient in battery technologies.
 The World Bank estimates global demand for lithium will increase by 965% by 2050 to supply clean energy technologies.

 3. Aluminium

-Aluminium is light and strong – perfect for use in energy-efficient transportation.
+Aluminium is light and strong – perfect for energy-efficient transportation.
 Aluminium-intensive vehicles generate up to 17% lower carbon dioxide equivalent emissions over their life cycle, compared with baseline models.
-It's also known as one of the most energy efficient and sustainable construction materials.
-It's corrosion resistant and long lasting, and aluminium building products generally contain anywhere from 50 – 85% recycled metal.
-Its light reflecting and insulating properties can also contribute to energy efficiency.
+It's also one of the most energy efficient and sustainable construction materials.
+It's corrosion resistant and long lasting, and aluminium building products generally contain anywhere from 50–85% recycled metal.
+Aluminium’s light reflecting and insulating properties can also contribute to energy efficiency.

 4. Borates